oppia/oppia-web-developer-docs/Acceptance-Tests.md

 On CI, we run all the acceptance tests in production mode, so the screenshots in `prod-desktop-screenshots` and `prod-mobile-screenshots` will be compared to the screenshots that are generated during CI checks.
 If a screenshot doesn't match on CI, it generates an image in a folder as an artifact in the GitHub workflow.
 For example, if the screenshot `teachPage-snap.png` fails in `logged-out-user/click-all-buttons-on-navbar.spec.ts` during the CI checks in desktop environment, a folder named `diff-snapshots-logged-out-user_click-all-buttons-on-navbar` will be created.
 Inside this folder, a folder named `prod-desktop-screenshots` will be created and a screenshot `teachPage-diff.png` will be stored under this folder.
 The screenshots `teachPage-diff.png` will show the difference between the screenshot from the codebase and the new generated screenshot, making it easier to identify the difference.

-On the other hand, if the screenshot fails locally in desktop environment, the screenshot `teachPage-diff.png` will be generated and stored inside a new folder `diff-snapshots` under `logged-out-user/dev-desktop-screenshots`.
+On the other hand, if the screenshot fails locally (in desktop environment), the screenshot `teachPage-diff.png` will be generated and stored inside a new folder `diff-snapshots` under `logged-out-user/dev-desktop-screenshots`.

 ## Acceptance Tests for Mobile